Video Fluoroscopic Swallowing Exam (VFSE)

 You may find the taste and consistency of the barium unpleasant.

-After the examination, you can resume your usual diet and take orally administered medications unless told otherwise by your doctor.
+After the exam, resume your usual diet and take oral medications unless told otherwise by your doctor.
 You may also resume your normal activities.

-Drinking increased quantities of fluids for several days following the test can also help.
-If you are unable to have a bowel movement, or if your bowel habits undergo any significant changes following the exam, you should contact your physician.
+Drinking more fluids for several days after the test can also help.
+Call your doctor if you are unable to have a bowel movement, or if your bowel habits change significantly after the exam.

 Who interprets the results and how do I get them?